RocketMan/solaris-ports/components/gsmartcontrol-gcc/README.md

 * displays drive identity information, capabilities, attributes, device statistics, etc.;
 * can read in smartctl output from a saved file, interpreting it as a read-only virtual device.

-## Solaris Studio C++ Name Mangling
+## GNU C++ Name Mangling

 Solaris 11.4 and later ship with various C++ libraries that employ GNU C++ name mangling.
 Among them are: glibmm, cairomm, pangomm, gtkmm, and sigcpp.

-If you are running on 11.3 and have the original libraries above built with Studio, then this is the target for you.
+If you are running on 11.4 or later, or have rebuilt these libraries on 11.3, then this is the target for you.

-If you are running on 11.4 or later, or have rebuilt the above libraries on 11.3, then you should use [gsmartcontrol](../gsmartcontrol-gcc/).
+If you are running on 11.3 and have the original libraries above built with Studio, then you should use [gsmartcontrol](../gsmartcontrol/).

 ## Screenshot
 ![screenshot](https://raw.githubusercontent.com/RocketMan/solaris-ports/master/components/gsmartcontrol/screenshot.png "GSmartControl")